cargo-deny

 #[[licenses.clarify]]

-# The name of the crate the clarification applies to
+# The package spec the clarification applies to

 # The SPDX expression for the license requirements of the crate